Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-We now focus on the high-activity regime ($f^{a^*} \geq 0.5$), where the I--N transition becomes continuous and the instantaneous $S_B$ shows pronounced temporal fluctuations, signaling nematic instabilities.
-Fig.~\ref{fig:Osc}(a) shows an example at $f^{a^*}=0.5$ and $\rho\sigma^{3}=1.0\sigma^{-3}$, where $S_B$ alternates between nematic and disordered states on timescales of $\sim 10\tau_D$.The temporal evolution of the director angle $\theta$ confirms that the large-amplitude quasi-periodic fluctuations in the nematic order arise from large scale reorientation of bond vectors.
-Snapshots in Figs.~\ref{fig:Osc}(b)--(d) displaying the moments with high and low $S_B$ reveal the mechanism: looking at time $t \approx 90 \, \tau_D$ the polymers are aligned along $z$, then activity-induced bending destabilizes this global order until the nematic order is fully lost during reorientation at $t \approx 100 \, \tau_D$, and the system eventually realigns again but this time along $x$ direction, see also Supp.
-Video 1 for the full temporal evolution of structural rearrangements.
-Interestingly, even when global order vanishes, local alignment persists.
-To quantify it, we compute the orientational pair correlation of bond vectors, $g_{or}(r) = \langle P_2(\cos \alpha(r)) \rangle$, where $\alpha$ is the angle between bonds at separation $r$ at different moments as presented in Fig.~\ref{fig:Osc}(e)).
+At high-activity regime ($f^{a} \geq 0.5$), where the I--N transition becomes continuous, the instantaneous $S_B$ shows pronounced temporal fluctuations, signaling an instability of orientational order.
+Fig.~\ref{fig:Osc}(a) shows an example at $f^{a}=0.5$ and $\rho\sigma^{3}=1.0$, where $S_B$ alternates between nematic and disordered states on timescales of $\sim 10\tau_D$.
+The evolution of the director angle $\theta$ confirms that the large-amplitude fluctuations in the nematic order arise from large scale reorientation of bond vectors.
+Snapshots in Figs.~\ref{fig:Osc}(b)--(d) illustrate the sequence of events underlying these oscillations.
+At $t \approx 10\,\tau_D$, the polymers are globally aligned along the $x$-axis.
+As activity drives enhanced bending fluctuations, this order gradually destabilizes until, around $t \approx 16\,\tau_D$, the nematic alignment is fully lost during collective reorientation.
+The system then regains order, now oriented along the $y$-axis.
+The full temporal evolution of these structural rearrangements is shown in Sup.~Video~3.
+As can be seen from Figs.~\ref{fig:Osc}(c), even when global order vanishes, local alignment persists.
+To quantify it, we compute the orientational pair correlation of bond vectors, $g_{or}(r) = \langle P_2(\cos \alpha(r)) \rangle$, where $\alpha$ is the angle between bonds at separation $r$ at different moments as presented in Fig.~\ref{fig:Osc}(e).
 When $S_B$ is large, $g_{or}(r)$ plateaus, reflecting long-range order; when $S_B$ is small, it decays to medium-range order over half the box length.
-Analysis of deformation modes shows that bend strength grows with activity, highlighting bending as the dominant instability mode.
+Analyzing energy densities of bend and splay deformations, we find that the I--N transition is marked by dominance of bend over splay fluctuations (Sup.~Fig.~S4~\cite{SM}), and activity shifts the onset of this predominance to higher densities.